Kotrotsos/html-good-parts/README.md

 HTML (And CSS) The Good Parts
 ===============

-This is by no means as good as Javascript- the Good Parts by Douglas Crockford.
+This is by no means as good as (Or has anything to do with) Javascript- the Good Parts by Douglas Crockford.
 However I wanted a place to highlight some of the lesser known niceities that come with HTML.
 It is not complete- I just started writing.

 When talking about HTML, I do mean HTML and not XHTML.

 This all will serve as a placeholder until there is enough content to structure.

+### the HTML5 Doctype

+---

 ### Image not found detection
 If you knew the following was possible, congratulations- you belong to a very select group.